toshke/aws-cfn-custom-resource-s3-object/README.md

 Following resource properties are currently supported:

-- Bucket
+- `Bucket` - Bucket to PUT the object
-- Key
+- `Key` - S3 Object Key
-- Content (base64 or not)
+- `Content` - Object content.
+Plain text or base64 encoded.
+- `ContentBase64` - Set to `true` if content is base64 encoded
-- SSE Encryption
+- `SSE` - SSE Encryption at rest.
+Either default Amazon S3 (AES256), or `aws:kms`
-- KMS Encryption Key
+- `SSEKmsKeyId` - Used only if `SSE=aws:kms` , KMS Key to use for encryption, e.g. `alias/aws/s3` for AWS managed s3 key

 ### Return values